emkcloud/livewire-tweak/docs/flux.md

-# Prefix for Livewire Flux
+# Prefix for Flux

 Through this option, you can add a prefix to the standard path of Livewire Flux assets and routes.
-Simply add the prefix in the environment variables.
+Use environment variables.

 ```ini
 LIVEWIRE_TWEAK_FLUX_PREFIX_ASSETS="admin"